IBM-Cloud/docs/services/vpn/vpn_onpremises.md

 	10. Check the IBM VPN service connection status:

-		Verify IBM VPN IPSec connection status on the IBM Bluemix service dashboard.
+		Verify IBM VPN IPsec connection status on the IBM Bluemix service dashboard.
 In the **VPN Site Connections** section, the status field should display **ACTIVE**.

 	11. Check the Vyatta syslog, if required: